musketeer07/Sign-Language-Recognition/README.md

 ### **Requirements to run your Python code**

-**Step 1 :** Pull the code file into any code editor supporting .ipynb files **Step 2 :** Download the dataset1 , dataset2 and dataset3 from Kaggle.
+**Step 1 :** Pull the code file into any code editor supporting .ipynb files.\n **Step 2 :** Download the dataset1 , dataset2 and dataset3 from Kaggle.\n
-**Step 3 :** Install all the necessary imports mentioned in the .ipynb code files using pip.(preferred installer program)
+**Step 3 :** Install all the necessary imports mentioned in the .ipynb code files using pip.(preferred installer program.\n
 Note: If you are using google colab you can easily perform the above mentioned steps.

 ### **Instruction on how to train/validate your model**